 • Processes: Carefully assessing a bank's distribution capabilities and its overall multichannel maturity.

-• People: Transforming agents into evangelists As an increasing number of retail banks turn their attention to selling products and services via remote channels such as smartphones and kiosks, the virtual relationship manager is stepping into the spotlight as a key component of a bank's multichannel customer experience strategy.
+• People: Transforming associates into evangelists As an increasing number of retail banks turn their attention to selling products and services via remote channels such as smartphones and kiosks, the virtual relationship manager is stepping into the spotlight as a key component of a bank's multichannel customer experience strategy.

 It's easy to understand why.
 Virtual relationship managers are responsible for maintaining and strengthening relationships with typically high-value customers who wish to bank remotely but still crave some face-to-face interaction.
 Rather than beef up brick-and-mortar branches with highly qualified—and highly paid—customer service representatives, banks are increasingly relying on contact center–based virtual relationship managers to cater to customers' channel preferences while optimizing a bank's cost-to-serve ratio, a win-win situation for both bank and client.

 The evolving financial services landscape is also redefining the role of traditional bank tellers.
 While institutions continue to build branch networks, technologies such as computer prompts with suggestions for "next best" products are upping the ante on what's expected from tellers in terms of personalized and sales-oriented banking services.
 Consequently, this shift from human-guided service to transactional banking is demanding that tellers acquire a new set of skills as knowledgeable sales and relationship managers.